Last Updated on November 19, 2020 by Michael Brockbank

-Not only does this make for an easier read, but it also scores better in terms of SEO…something Textbroker and clients are going to notice.
+Not only does this make for an easier read, but it also scores better for visitor retention…something Textbroker and clients are going to notice.

-Another aspect to consider is how shorter sentences also reduces the chance of making errors.
+Another aspect to consider is how shorter sentences also reduce the chances of making errors.
 Instead of trying to structure an incredibly long sentence correctly with various punctuation marks, you could drastically cut down what can happen within 20 words.